 Kitchen Essentials in My Simple Shaker Kitchen

-BTW, is the desire to tidy up your home, improve its organization, and pare down a bit bubbling up in you as the promise of springtime edges near?
+Is the desire growing to tidy your home, improve its organization, and pare down a little as the promise of springtime edges near?

 Time to Joyfully Embrace Spring Cleaning?

-As the light outside begins to change, it is as if we see our spaces and belongings with new eyes.
-It suddenly feels as though the time is ripe to address them.
+As the light outside begins to change, it is as if we see our spaces and belongings with brand new eyes.
+It suddenly feels as though the time is ripe to address our interiors in fresh ways.